kubedb/docs/docs/guides/percona-xtradb/monitoring/alerting.md

 ### 4. Explore the Grafana dashboard

-See [Grafana Dashboard](grafana-dashboard.md) for how to provision and explore the PerconaXtraDB dashboards (via the `kubedb-grafana-dashboards` chart, `--set featureGates.PerconaXtraDB=true`).
+Provision the PerconaXtraDB dashboards via the `kubedb-grafana-dashboards` chart (`--set featureGates.PerconaXtraDB=true`), then explore them in Grafana under `Dashboards`.

 ---